+Action 3.3 Stems from the need to actively involve parents of our at-promise low-income students and other unduplicated student groups in the college admission process.
+This has also been a recurring theme when we met with our parent advisory committees.
+The College & Career Department will increase and improve services for our unduplicated students and their families by providing them with the necessary additional guidance and support.
+School counselors will conduct workshops on navigating Aries, grades, transcripts, A-G, FAFSA, college applications, and college acceptances.
+These data will be used to inform practice and better meet the needs of CUSD high school low-income, foster youth, and EL students.
+In addition, the College Career Department will provide administrators, teachers, and families with resources such as scholarships information, timelines, college admissions updates and other related topics to keep our unduplicated students informed about deadlines and the latest post-secondary information (i.e. applying for college, financial aid, scholarships, NCAA, college programs etc.)

-The College & Career Department will also increase services for our unduplicated students and their families by providing them with additional guidance and support in areas such as navigating Aries, grades, transcripts, A-G, FAFSA, college applications, college acceptances, scholarships information, timelines, college admissions and other related topics about the latest post-secondary information (Action 3.3).
-The Department will also increase and improve services for Low-Income, Foster Youth, and English Learners by creating a college-going culture for them (Action 3.4).
-This will include, for example, CUSD Decision Day, college fairs, college field trips, conferences, and other enrichment opportunities.
-In addition, vertical articulation with middle and elementary schools will guarantee that our K-8, unduplicated students develop a desire to pursue college and/or a career from an early age.
+During our meetings with our different parent groups, and consulting with teachers and administrators throughout the district, they all agreed on the importance of promoting and fostering a college and career culture in our schools, and particularly amongst our most vulnerable unduplicated student groups, since many of them may not be considering college.
+In fact, many of our unduplicated students come from families in which no one has attended college before.
+Therefore, the College & Career Department will increase services for our unduplicated students to create a college going culture (Action 3.4).
+These will include, for example, CUSD Decision Day, college fairs, college field trips, conferences, and other enrichment opportunities.
+Vertical articulation with middle and elementary schools will guarantee that our K-8, low-income students develop a desire to pursue college and/or a career from an early age.

 During the next LCAP cycle, we will also increase and improve services for unduplicated students in the areas of trauma and wellness (Action 4.5 and 4.6).
 Pupil Services will continue facilitating professional development around trauma-informed practices and expanding our Wellness Centers to some middle and elementary schools.
 Supporting unduplicated students and their families with trauma-based practices will strengthen students' coping mechanisms so that they can focus on learning.
+Student surveys will reflect an increased sense of safety and connectedness to supportive adults at school.
+Office referrals and suspensions will decrease in response to increased use of trauma-informed strategies.

-Finally, Action 4.10 will help increase and improve services for unduplicated students by promoting the meaningful participation of their parents in the educational process.
-Compton Unified, in collaboration with Community Relations Specialists and outside organizations (e.g. PIQUE, The Therapeutic Play Foundation Inc., etc.), will offer parents of Low-Income students, English Learners, and Foster Youth additional workshops, classes, and/or conferences that will better equip them to support their students in school.
+Finally, Action 4.10 will help increase and improve services for unduplicated students by promoting meaningful participation by their parents in the educational process.
+We know that low-income children with less involved parents often experience fewer of the academic benefits than children coming from higher income homes.
+Therefore, Compton Unified, in collaboration with Community Relations Specialists and outside organizations (e.g. PIQUE, The Therapeutic Play Foundation Inc., etc.), will offer these parents additional workshops, classes, and/or conferences that will better equip them to support their students in school.